Tusamarco/drtools/README.md

  	 -k socket
  	 -v verbose mode
  	 -A [0|1] ask for confirmation when extracting a table
- 	 -P Phase to start from:
+	 -U [0|1] Unattended if set to 1 will run the whole process assuming YES is the answer to all questions -P Phase to start from:
 	 	1 ibdata extract;
  		2 compile table_def;
 	 	3 run only table extraction